Correctional Investigator of Canada

 To date, our network has published six newsletters covering a range of topics, including solitary confinement, human rights in prisons, and the independence of oversight bodies.
 Since the first wave of COVID-19, we published two newsletters looking at prison oversight and monitoring during a pandemic and the use of medical isolation and quarantine in prisons.

-Sometimes we take norms and standards for granted.
-We think that our experience is universal and become inflexible in the way we approach problems.
 By engaging in a global exchange of information, we become aware of just how diverse human experience is – even in a narrow field like prison oversight.

 Ivan Zinger was appointed Correctional Investigator of Canada in 2017.
 He joined the Office of the Correctional Investigator in 2004 and became its Executive Director and General Counsel five years later.
 Dr Zinger previously held various senior management, policy and research positions in federal public security departments and agencies since joining the public service in 1996.
 He has a Common Law degree and a PhD in Psychology of Criminal Conduct.
 He is also an adjunct Professor in the Law Department at Carleton University.